AnggaR96s/Reforestation/README.md

-## What do you call a pig with three eyes?
-Piiig
+## A magician was driving down the street and then he turned into a driveway.